merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 Perhaps this is a valid exchange, and perhaps it is not.
 It would take a bit more digging through the *T. thiebautii* MAG to see if we could find the relevant enzymes (e.g., K01695) with a more careful homology search.
 But proving that an enzyme is truly missing is hard, and we don't necessarily want to do that right now.
 So we are just going to move on.

 I encourage you to take a look at the corresponding maps for the production of L-Leucine and D-Glucose.
 The L-Leucine situation (in map 00290) looks very similar to the L-Tryptophan situation -- most of the enzymes are there in both genomes, but *T. thiebautii* is missing just the tail end of the reaction chain such that it looks like this microbe cannot fully synthesize several amino acids, including leucine, valine and isoleucine.
-Based on our previous exploration of this pathway map across all of the _Trichodesmium_ genomes, this seems unlikely to be true story.
+Based on our previous exploration of this pathway map across all of the _Trichodesmium_ genomes, this seems unlikely to be the true story.
 Most of the other genomes have those enzymes, including the *T. thiebautii* MAG from the Indian Ocean.
 So we can ignore this prediction.

 For D-Glucose (map 00500), on the other hand, there are many enzymes in the reaction chain that *A. macleodii* has but *T. thiebautii* does not.
 So that prediction looks legitimate -- *A. macleodii* could be cross-feeding glucose to *T. thiebautii*.
 Whether or not that _actually_ happens in real life is uncertain.
 First, *A. macleodii* would have to intentially create glucose (as opposed to funneling its energy and carbon into other things).
 Second, it would have to produce more glucose than it individually needs, and third, that glucose would have to make its way outside of the cell where *T. thiebautii* could pick it up.
 But this potential exchange of glucose is now a hypothesis that is testable either by experimental means or literature review.

+#### Allowing for gaps in reaction chains
 You might be wondering if there is a way to change the stringency of the Pathway Map walks so that they can handle small gaps.
 Indeed there is!
 We can set the `--maximum-gaps` parameter to allow for some number of gaps in the reaction chains.
-Unfortunately, this won't fix the case of L-Tryptophan, because the gap occurs right at the start of the reaction chain and you cannot build a chain that starts from nothing (Iva and Sam need to think about how to get around this edge case).
+Unfortunately, this won't fix the case of L-Tryptophan or L-Leucine, because the gap occurs right at the start of the reaction chain and you cannot build a chain that starts from nothing (Iva and Sam need to think about how to get around this edge case).
 However, it could help create a better ranking for other ambiguous cases in which the gaps are internal to the reaction chain.

 So let's run the predictions again -- this time allowing for a gap of 1 missing enzyme.
 We will also exclude those problematic pathway maps that gave us pesky warnings before.
 While creating the tutorial, I noticed that allowing for a gap of 1 causes problems with the Pathway Walk on a specific map, 00061 (Fatty acid biosynthesis) -- processing that map takes forever, potentially because the gap causes a cycle that the codebase can't handle quite yet.
 To avoid the long (potentially infinite) runtime, we will also exclude this specific map.